Investing

 You sell it on the due date.
 Or you may sell it any time before then, too.

-Americans have decently traded 39 million option contracts on average in 2021.
+Americans have traded 39 million option contracts on average in 2021.
 CNBC shows that the rate increased by 35% on a YoY basis.

 However, NASDAQ data shows that only 7% of Americans sell the option contract on the last expiry date.